pavelzw/py-crude-resource-monitor/README.md

 Commands:
-  profile  Profile a Python process view     Host a web server to view the profile data help     Print this message or the help of the given subcommand(s)
+  profile  Profile a Python process view     Host a web server to view the profile data export   Exports a captured profile to a single, shareable HTML file help     Print this message or the help of the given subcommand(s)

 Options: